-- we run parent/carer workshops, where aspects of school life are discussed with the parent support advisor - we encourage parent/carer volunteers to come into school to listen to children read and support on school trips - the parent support advisor is always available to speak with parents/carers - we have several members of staff who are bilingual and able to translate.
-If there is not a member of staff who speaks the language spoken by the family, then we encourage them to bring a friend who can translate for them - we have regular coffee mornings - we have a SENDCo who is available to speak with parents/carers. - parents are invited to school-based meetings with representatives from external agencies, e.g. the Educational Psychologist - parents are central to reviews of their children's progress
+- We run parent/carer workshops, where aspects of school life are discussed with the Family and Pastoral Support Officer - We welcome support, for instance on school trips - The Family and Pastoral Support Officer is always available to speak with parents/carers - We have several members of staff who are bilingual and able to translate during meetings.
+If there is not a member of staff who speaks the language spoken by the family, then we encourage them to bring a friend who can translate for them - Our SENDCo is available to speak with parents/carers - Parents are invited to school-based meetings with representatives from external agencies, e.g. the Educational Psychologist - Parents are central to reviews of their children's progress